tkaitchuck/aHash/README.md

 * Intended to be a MAC
 * Intended for network or persisted use

-It is not intended that different computers using aHash will arrive at the same hashe for the same input.
+It is not intended that different computers using aHash will arrive at the same hash for the same input.
 Similarly the same computer running different versions of aHash may hash the same input to different values.
 By not requiring consistency aHash is able to tailor the algorithm and take advantage of specialized hardware instructions for higher performance.